avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ## Scopes

-In the generated policy, you may also specify a scope for the **Index** view.
+You may specify a scope for the **Index** view in the generated policy.

 ```ruby{3-9}
 class PostPolicy < ApplicationPolicy